commitsovercoffee/next-svelte-app/README.md

 - Copy contents of _my-app_ dir into your repo's root folder.
 - Run `npm install`
 - Run `npm run dev`

+- Clone this repository.
+- Transfer the contents of the _my-app_ directory into the root folder of your repository.
+- Execute `npm install` to install dependencies.
+- Launch the development server with `npm run dev`.